 11 Sep Avoid scams related to economic payments

 The U.S. Government continues to encounter instances of criminals using stimulus-themed emails and text messages to trick individuals into providing personally identifiable information and bank account details.
+Use the following tips to avoid scams related to economic payments.

 We expect, at a minimum, criminals to use CARES Act-related and/or -themed emails or websites to trick financial institutions and their customers into providing criminals with personal or banking information or access to computer networks.
 Themes for these scams might include economic stimulus, personal checks, loan, or grant programs.